If you are pulled over on suspicion of drunk driving in Texas, you will

 will allow you to drive to and from work or school.
 But you do need to

 act quickly.
-An experienced Texas DWI defense lawyer can help.
+An experienced Houston DWI defense lawyer from The Law Offices

 Source: Tex.
 Trans.
 Code Â§Â§ 724.011-012, 724.035